Skip to content

 Indicative pricing — your actual quote will vary

 A standard porcelain or sandstone patio runs €120–€220 per square metre fully laid (slabs, base, jointing).
 Concrete pavers are €80–€140 per m².
 New lawn turfing on prepared soil is €25–€45 per m².
 Fencing is €60–€120 per linear metre fitted (post-and-rail, closeboard, or panel).
 Decking is €120–€220 per m² fitted including substructure.
 A full small back garden makeover (50m² with patio, lawn, planting, lighting) typically runs €8,000–€20,000 depending on materials chosen.
+For an accurate figure, post your job with photos and rough measurements — your matched trader will walk the site and provide a free, no-obligation itemised quote, so you can see exactly what base, materials, and labour cost before any work starts.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your landscaper through Jobiit